ddamato/complementary.space/src/pages/index.md

 [^paint]: In reality, the color of a room is dependent on factors that are often located within the physical space that would be challenging to systemitize.
 A digital composition is arguably much more manageable but the analogy is pleasant.

 [^css]: This aligns with the way we normally apply space in CSS.
-It is more common to add space to an object than it is to create an element for the sole purpose of adding space.
+It is more common to add space to an object than it is to create an element for the sole purpose of existing as space itself.

 [^incomplete]: While English has only two words, other languages have additional words to further divide referencial concepts.
 For example according to [Demonstratives in discourse](https://langsci-press.org/catalog/book/282), Estonian has 6 words: demonstratives _too_ ‘that’, _seal_ ‘there’, and _sealt_ ‘thence’ are used while referring to distant referents while demonstratives _see_ ‘this’, _siin_ ‘here’, and _siit_ ‘hence’ are used for referring to near referents.
 While this fact might possibly support more than the concepts of here and there, this exploration will argue that the limited set is more helpful.